How safe is your workplace? Are your employees taking unnecessary risks?

 7. Encourage Proper Regular Breaks

-Shift work, long hours, and stressful/demanding work can lead to poor sleep.
+Shift work, long hours, and stressful or demanding work can lead to poor sleep.
 It can even lead to extreme fatigue over time.
 Overtiredness and fatigue raise the risk of workplace injury or poor health.
+This is especially dangerous when it comes to jobs that involve overnight shifts, or 12-24 hour shifts in healthcare settings, first responders, fire departments, military, and police forces where people’s lives are on the line.

 Proper, regular breaks are important for reducing this risk.
 It also helps boost productivity and morale in the workforce.
 Making sure your employees are well-rested boosts their mental and physical health.